It's responsible for picking, packing, and shipping the products to the customer.

 - Integrate software.
 The best way to ensure orders are processed correctly and quickly is by making sure your software is communicating properly.
 Orders should be transferred to the fulfillment team automatically and without errors.
 If this isn't the case, you should reevaluate the eCommerce software you use.

 - Use well-known eCommerce shipping companies.
 The fulfillment process doesn't end when the products leave your warehouse.
 Using an unknown shipping company may save you money, but it also adds risk.
+If you sell wine from home, you must know the potential legal risks of shipping it.
 If your customer receives their order late or never receives it at all, you'll lose money.
-Plus, the right shipping partner can help you navigate the murky seas of what you can and cannot ship legally, such as shipping alcohol.
+The right shipping partner can help you navigate the murky seas of what you can and cannot ship legally, such as shipping alcohol.
+So ship responsibly and learn how to ship wine and alcohol securely.

 - Establish and use warehouses in good locations.
 If you have multiple locations or use a third-party fulfillment company, make sure the warehouses are located near the areas you ship to.
 This will keep shipping times down and ensure your customers don't get frustrated.